ZEISS/LibCZI_NET/dotnet/docfx/docs/building.md

 # LibCZI_Net

-LibCZI_Net aims to facilitate binding for C# .NET.
-It uses the libCZI_API NuGet package, which serves as a bridge between the LibCZI_Net and the [libczi](https://github.com/ZEISS/libczi).
+LibCZI_Net is a C# binding NuGet package for .NET, which serves as a bridge between the LibCZI_Net and the [libCZI](https://github.com/ZEISS/libczi).

 - It features:
 	- Reading and writing metadata.